-With the launch of four adalimumab biosimilars into the European market in October 2018—Amgevita (Amgen), Imraldi (Biogen), Hulio (Mylan), and Hyrimoz (Sandoz)—competition within the already dynamic autoimmune therapy market will only increase.
+With the launch of five adalimumab biosimilars into the European market since October 2018—Amgevita (Amgen), Imraldi (Biogen), Hulio (Mylan), Hyrimoz (Sandoz), and Idacio (Fresenius Kabi)—competition within the already dynamic autoimmune therapy market will only increase.
 The first biosimilars to launch in this therapy area (infliximab and Benepali ) have now been available for several years in Europe, and their uptake has been robust.
-With more adalimumab biosimilars forecast to launch in Europe over the next year, it will be critical for stakeholders active in the immune space to understand the dynamics of how adalimumab biosimilars will affect uptake of the reference brand, Humira (AbbVie), and other originator biologics.
-Along with physician awareness of, familiarity with, and perceptions of biosimilars in general and the launched adalimumab biosimilars in particular, we explore the drivers of and barriers to the uptake of adalimumab biosimilars in Germany.
+With more adalimumab biosimilars forecast to launch in Europe over the next years, it will be critical for stakeholders active in the immune space to understand the dynamics of how adalimumab biosimilars will affect the uptake of the reference brand, Humira (AbbVie), and other originator biologics.
+Along with physician familiarity, awareness and perceptions of biosimilars in general, and the launch of adalimumab biosimilars in particular, we explore the drivers of and barriers to the uptake of adalimumab biosimilars in Germany.
 We discuss promotional efforts, as well as prescriber and nonprescriber profiles, and benchmark the agents against other available biosimilars to better understand the dynamics of the German biosimilar market.

-- Are German physicians aware of Amgevita, Imraldi, Hulio, and Hyrimoz?
+- Are German physicians aware of Amgevita, Imraldi, Hulio, Hyrimoz, and Idacio?

 - What is driving and will drive the uptake of adalimumab biosimilars in Germany?
-What is the current level of use of Amgevita, Imraldi, Hulio, and Hyrimoz, and how will this use change over time?
+What is the current level of use of Amgevita, Imraldi, Hulio, Hyrimoz, and Idacio, and how will this use change over time?

-- Have German physicians experienced pressure to prescribe Amgevita, Imraldi, Hulio, and/or Hyrimoz to patients?
+- Have German physicians experienced pressure to prescribe Amgevita, Imraldi, Hulio, Hyrimoz, and/or Idacio to patients?

-- What promotional messages are sales representatives using with the reference brand, Humira, and the adalimumab biosimilars Amgevita, Imraldi, Hulio, and Hyrimoz?
+- What promotional messages are sales representatives using with the reference brand Humira and the adalimumab biosimilars Amgevita, Imraldi, Hulio, Hyrimoz, and Idacio?